AdamPaulSmith/ts-testing-101/readme.md

 ## Initialising and configuring Jest

-Before you use Jest it is a good idea to set it up for the envionment.
+Before you use Jest, it is a good idea to set it up for the environment.
 Run the following command to create Jest's configuration file:

 `npx ts-jest config:init`